 - Productivity Press / CRC Press (as an author)

 - Value Capture, LLC (as a contractor / consultant)

 - Creative Safety Supply

 - Lean Learning Center

 - Lean Posters, Inc.

-Links to Amazon.com are affiliate links, for which I am made a commission on any purchases.
+Links to Amazon.com are affiliate links, for which I earn a commission on any purchases.

 These disclosures are in the interest of meeting FTC blog disclosure guidelines.

 - Jody Crane, MD: Lean in Emergency Medicine and Hospitals; 3 Big Issues Causing Tough Times in Healthcare - February 1, 2023